My Beliefs at a Glance

 Major pseudo-Christian religions I reject as false

-Roman Catholicism, Protestantism, Trinitarianism, Unitarianism, Seventh Day Adventism, Jehovah’s Witness.
+Roman Catholicism, Protestantism, Trinitarianism, Unitarianism, Seventh Day Adventism, Jehovah’s Witness, Oneness.

-I don’t identify with any religious organization and I’m not a member of any church although I would if I could find a Christian assembly.
+I don’t identify with any religious organization and I’m not a member of any church although I would be joined to a Christian assembly if I could find one.

 God the Father